Teksta versija

 (4) If the first auction of movable property has been unsuccessful, the authority which organises the sale of property (Section 9) may propose another type of alienation provided for in this Law (Sections 3 and 7).

-(5) In case of repeated auctions the price of alienation of land may be lower than the cadastral value of the land.
+(5) In case of repeated auctions, the alienation price of land may be lower than the cadastral value of the land.

 [30 October 2008; 13 June 2013]

 Section 33.
-(1) In organising an auction by descending step, the authority which organises the alienation of property (Section 9) shall set the secret price.
+(1) When organising an auction by descending step, the authority which organises the alienation of property (Section 9) shall set the secret price.

 (2) Participants of the auction shall be notified of the fact that the secret price has been set.